sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 64. ### What is the purpose of base href tag?
-    The routing application should add <base> element to the index.html as the first child in the <head> tag inorder to indicate how to compose navigation URLs.
+    The routing application should add <base> element to the index.html as the first child in the <head> tag in order to indicate how to compose navigation URLs.
 If app folder is the application root then you can set the href value as below
     ```html
     <base href="/">
     ```